Kkaholoaa/Vital_Rates_Comparing_KUR-PHR-LIS/README.md

 The Patch_And_Colony_Data_20201103.rdata is the vital rates dataset created in partnership with the Logan Lab at CSUMB and NOAA PIFSC.
 This file contains the ColonyLevel dataframe and PatchLevel dataframe.

 The VitalRates_stats.Rmd code takes the vital rates dataset to reproduce the analyses and figures for analyzing site-level and year-interval vital rate data.
+The VitalRateFunctions_CR.Rmd script uses the vital rates dataset to model different vital rate functions, which is the first step in building an Integral Projection Model

 **Data Dictionary**